Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Conclusion

-\paragraph{Organization.} We organize our supplementary materials as follows.
-For the theory part, we provide detailed proofs of the lemma and theorems in Section \ref{suppsec:thm}.
-In Sections \ref{suppsec:arch_st}, we provide more detailed formulations of spatial and temporal denoising.
-In Section \ref{suppsec:degradation_detail}, we provide detailed settings of noise degradation in the experiments.
-In Section \ref{suppsec:exp}, we provide more settings, details and results of the experiments.
-In Section \ref{suppsec:limit}, we give the limitations and societal impacts of our proposed method.
+\paragraph{Organization.} In Section \ref{suppsec:degradation_detail}, we provide detailed settings of our video noise degradations.
+In Section \ref{suppsec:exp}, we provide more experimental details and additional results.
+It also includes the qualitative evaluation of the flow robustness against different noise levels~(\ref{subsec:noise}).
+In Section~\ref{sec:flow}, we provide the flow comparison when trained in the first- or second-order fashion.
+In Section \ref{suppsec:limit}, we discuss the limitations and societal impacts of our proposed method.